-Our audit and risk committee is comprised of Evelyn Dilsaver, Michael O. Leavitt and Ian Sacks, each of whom is a non-employee member of our board of directors.
+Our audit and risk committee is comprised of Evelyn Dilsaver, Adrian T. Dillon, Michael O. Leavitt and Ian Sacks, each of whom is a non-employee member of our board of directors.
+Following the Annual Meeting, Mr. Leavitt will no longer serve on our board of directors.
+As a result, our audit and risk committee is expected to be comprised of Ms. Dilsaver and Messrs.
+Dillon and Sacks following the Annual Meeting.
 Ms. Dilsaver is the chair of our audit and risk committee.
 Our board of directors has determined that each of the members of our audit and risk committee satisfies the requirements for independence and financial literacy under the rules and regulations of the SEC, including Rule 10A-3 under the Exchange Act, and NASDAQ listing requirements.
-Our board of directors has also determined that Ms. Dilsaver qualifies as an "audit committee financial expert" as defined in the SEC rules and satisfies the financial sophistication requirements of NASDAQ.
-This designation does not impose on Ms. Dilsaver any duties, obligations or liabilities that are greater than those generally imposed on members of our audit and risk committee and our board of directors.
+Our board of directors has also determined that each of Ms. Dilsaver and Mr. Dillon qualify as an "audit committee financial expert" as defined in the SEC rules and satisfies the financial sophistication requirements of NASDAQ.
+This designation does not impose on Ms. Dilsaver and Mr. Dillon any duties, obligations or liabilities that are greater than those generally imposed on members of our audit and risk committee and our board of directors.
 Our audit and risk committee is responsible for, among other things:

-- selecting, hiring and setting the compensation for our independent registered public accounting firm to act as our independent auditor; - evaluating the qualifications, performance and independence of our independent registered public accounting firm; - pre-approving any audit and non-audit and tax services to be performed by our independent registered public accounting firm; - reviewing and approving the internal audit plan for each upcoming year; - reviewing the adequacy and effectiveness of our internal control policies and procedures and our disclosure controls and procedures; - overseeing procedures for the treatment of complaints on accounting, internal accounting controls or audit matters; - reviewing and discussing with the board of directors reports regarding the major risk exposures of the Company; - reviewing and approving the risk management plan for each upcoming year; - reviewing and discussing with management and the independent registered public accounting firm the results of our annual audit, our quarterly financial statements and our publicly filed reports; - · reviewing and approving related person transactions; and - preparing the audit and risk committee report that the SEC requires in our annual proxy statements.
+- selecting, hiring and setting the compensation for our independent registered public accounting firm to act as our independent auditor; - evaluating the qualifications, performance and independence of our independent registered public accounting firm; - pre-approving any audit and non-audit and tax services to be performed by our independent registered public accounting firm; - reviewing and approving the internal audit plan for each upcoming year; - reviewing the adequacy and effectiveness of our internal control policies and procedures and our disclosure controls and procedures; - overseeing procedures for the treatment of complaints on accounting, internal accounting controls or audit matters; - reviewing and discussing with the board of directors reports regarding the major risk exposures of the Company; - reviewing and approving the risk management plan for each upcoming year; - reviewing and discussing with management and the independent registered public accounting firm the results of our annual audit, our quarterly financial statements and our publicly filed reports; - reviewing and approving related person transactions; and - preparing the audit and risk committee report that the SEC requires in our annual proxy statements.

 Our audit and risk committee operates under a written charter that satisfies the applicable rules and regulations of the SEC and NASDAQ listing requirements.
 A copy of the charter of our audit and risk committee is available on our website at www.healthequity.com in the Corporate Governance section of our Investor Relations webpage.
-During the fiscal year ended January 31, 2016, our audit and risk committee held seven meetings.
+During the fiscal year ended January 31, 2017, our audit and risk committee held nine meetings.